ab-anand/ZDrive/README.rst

 There is a number of such libraries already present with `Pydrive <https://github.com/googleworkspace/PyDrive>`__ being the most amazing.
 Pydrive has a lot of functionalities but there are certain major things that it lacks.
-The goal of this library is to address the mostly used actions performed i.e. uploading/downloading in a way that is easy-to-use and yet covers the users' requirements.
+The goal of this library is to address the bulk uploading/downloading functionality in a way that is easy-to-use and yet covers the users' requirements.

 Features
 --------
 `[back to top] <https://github.com/ab-anand/ZDrive#zdrive>`__

-- Upload folders anywhere in the Drive maintaining the same directory structure as present locally.
+- Upload folders anywhere in the Drive maintaining the **same directory** structure as present locally.
-- Download folders from anywhere in the Drive to anywhere in the PC maintaining the same directory structure as present in the Drive.
+- Download folders from anywhere in the Drive to anywhere in the PC maintaining the **same directory structure** as present in the Drive.
 - Download or Upload whole directory in less than 5 lines of code.
-- Can sustain minor internet interruptions.
+- Can sustain minor network interruptions.
+- Bulk upload/download made easy.
-- Minimum dependencies
+- Minimal dependencies.
-- Easy to use
+- Easy to use.
 - Fast!
 - Returns ``JSON`` objects
 - Support